dudleyj2/CS513FinalProject/final_project.md

 >
 > Step 3: Create Heat Maps of Scooter Trip Locations at High Demand Times
 >
-> Step 4: Overlay Heat Map with Current Bike Map to Determine New Bike Lane Locations
+> Step 4: Use Heat Maps to Determine New Bike Lane Locations

 #### Step 1: Import Cleaned Dataset D' and Required Libraries
 As with before, this step is fairly straightforward.
 We simply import the clean data set that was exported in our earlier data cleaning process and the new required libraries.